Rio Linda Motorcycle Accident Attorney

 Motorcycle accidents can be devastating and are often due to driver error.
 However, government negligence can also cause motorcycle accidents.
 Let's look at the top reasons motorcycle accidents happen:

-- Distraction: As with other types of accidents, distracted driving has become the major reason a motorcycle/vehicle crash occurs.
+- Distraction: As with other types of accidents, distracted driving has become the primary reason a motorcycle/vehicle crash occurs.
 This is due to our belief that multitasking is essential.
 While it may be in other activities, multitasking when driving is dangerous.
 By not focusing on the road, a motor vehicle driver can miss a motorcyclist stopped in front of or next to them or an approaching biker in an intersection.

 - Drunk driving: This is another common reason motorcycle accidents occur.
 A drunk driver's loss of cognitive ability leads to all types of car accidents and motorcycle crashes.